bjras93/Umbar/readme.md

 `dotnet publish Src/Umbar -r linux-x64 -o pub`

--o determines the output folder, change it to whatever suits your needs
+-o flag specifies the output folder.

 The '-r' specifies the runtime identifier an example for Windows or Mac